103rd Street station (IND Eighth Avenue Line): Exit

+The only entrance, at 103rd St.

 This station has one fare control area at the center of the upper-level platform.
 A single staircase connects the two platforms before a turnstile bank leads to a token booth and one staircase going up to the northwest corner of West 103rd Street and Central Park West.
 The station is unique in that it has only one open staircase to street level.

 Directional signs that have been covered indicate that there were two more fare control areas.
 One exit at the extreme south end had two staircases going to southwestern corner of West 102nd Street and Central Park West, and the other at the extreme north end had two that went to both western corners of West 104th Street.
 Further evidence of these exits' existences includes new tiling on both levels, and doorways that lead to converted storage spaces on the upper level.
 The fare control area with stairs to West 104th Street was closed by 1940 and possibly as early as November 1932 - just two months after the opening of the station - due to frequent vandalism.